 If you are using flat ducting instead of round then the equivelent size for 5" = 150mm x 75mm 6" = 180mm x 95mm

 Installing any of our hoods on smaller ducting will invalidate your warranty as this overtime will damage your motor due to restricted airflow.

-Rigid ducting will also offer improved airflow over flexible ducting.
+Rigid ducting will also offer improved airflow and less noise over flexible ducting.
 This is because flexible ducting – even when pulled fairly taut – has ridges that slightly inhibit the flow of the exhaust air.

 Please also install with the minimal amount of bends in your ducting run as possible as this each bend will reduce the extraction rate by 1/3.

 Please note extraction rates quoted on our products are unrestricated, once ducting is added plus any bends your output will reduce, please take into account the longer the ducting and more bends added the less extraction you will receive.